bradleypeabody/fulltext/README.md

 I made it for use on small to medium websites, although there is nothing web-specific about it's API or operation.

-Cdb (http://github.com/jbarham/go-cdb) is used to perform the indexing and lookups.
+Cdb (http://github.com/jbarham/go-cdb) is used to perform the indexing and lookups and  [github.com/spf13/afero](https://github.com/spf13/afero) is used as a in-memory filesystem for search indizes.

 Status
 ------